What makes a teacher, highly effective?

 9. Require and monitor independent practice

-Research findings: Guided practice is followed by independent practice – by students working alone and practicing the new material.
+Research findings: Guided practice is followed by independent practice – by students working alone and practising the new material.

 10. Engage students in a weekly and monthly review